Galactosemia: Treatment

 The only treatment for classic galactosemia is eliminating lactose and galactose from the diet (e.g. exclusion of dairy products containing lactose).

-Lactose restricted diet is efficient in resolving acute complications, however, it is not sufficient to prevent long-term complications affecting the brain and female gonads.
+Lactose-restricted diet is efficient in resolving acute complications; however, it is not sufficient to prevent long-term complications affecting the brain and female gonads.
 Some individuals may experience long-term complications such as speech difficulties, learning disabilities, neurological impairment (e.g. tremors, etc.), and ovarian failure.

 Symptoms that have not been associated with Duarte galactosemia, and many individuals with Duarte galactosemia do not need to restrict their diet at all.
 However, research corroborates a previously overlooked theory that Duarte galactosemia may lead to language developmental issues in children with no clinical symptoms.
 Infants with classic galactosemia cannot be breast-fed due to lactose in human breast milk which consists of both galactose and glucose and are usually fed a soy-based formula.

 Galactosemia is sometimes confused with lactose intolerance, but galactosemia is a more serious condition.
 Lactose intolerant individuals have an acquired or inherited shortage of the enzyme lactase, and experience abdominal pains after ingesting dairy products, but no long-term effects.
-In contrast, a galactosemic individual who consumes galactose can cause permanent damage to their bodies.
+In contrast, a galactosemic individual who consumes galactose can have serious complications including:

-Long term complication of galactosemia includes: